This Honda lease is a rip-off! I want my money back!

 If AutoNation presented Misra a lease showing a $1,999 downpayment and $169 a month, but then charged more, then yes, AutoNation is ripping off a customer, and we will most certainly get involved in this case and fight for his refund.

-But a close review of this case suggests that’s not what happened.
+But this is not what happened, a close review of the case revealed.
 He signed a lease for the higher amount and got exactly what AutoNation promised.
 Then it seems he claimed the dealership tried to dupe him because he was a senior citizen and because his wife couldn’t be with him.

 I honestly feel for him.
 Car leases are complicated.
 Car dealers are slick.
 “Just sign here,” they say, knowing full well that the customer didn’t have time to read the fine print.